bniculea/beginning-programming/Session6/Session6.md

                 return 0;
             }
         ```
-4. Write a C program to find whether a given year is a leap year or not.
+4. Write a C++ program to find whether a given year is a leap year or not.
     - a) Input 2016
          Expected output: 2016 is a leap year with 366 days
     - b) Input 2017